bharatimalik/Data-Analytics/Nutrition Facts for Starbucks Menu/readme.md

 - Calories and Sugar are highly correlated in the positive direction

 ### Future Scope
-- Using prediction/classification analysis for one of the beverages
+- Using prediction/classification analysis for one/more of the beverages